canonical/lxd/doc/api-extensions.md

 ## custom\_volume\_snapshot\_expiry
 This allows custom volume snapshots to expiry.
 Expiry dates can be set individually, or by setting the `snapshots.expiry` config key on the parent custom volume which then automatically applies to all created snapshots.

+## volume\_snapshot\_scheduling
+This adds support for custom volume snapshot scheduling.
+It introduces two new configuration keys: `snapshots.schedule` and `snapshots.pattern`.
+Snapshots can be created automatically up to every minute.